securefederatedai/openfl/docs/developer_guide/advanced_topics/log_metric_callback.rst

     settings :
         write_logs : true

 Follow the steps below to write your custom callback function instead.
-As an example, a full implementation can be found at `Federated_Pytorch_MNIST_Tutorial.ipynb <https://github.com/intel/openfl/blob/develop/openfl-tutorials/Federated_Pytorch_MNIST_Tutorial.ipynb>`_ and in the **torch_cnn_mnist** workspace.
+As an example, a full implementation can be found at `Federated_Pytorch_MNIST_Tutorial.ipynb <https://github.com/intel/openfl/blob/develop/openfl-tutorials/Federated_Pytorch_MNIST_Tutorial.ipynb>`_ and in the **torch/mnist** workspace.

 1. Define the callback function, like how you defined in Python API, in the **src** directory in your workspace.